 “Hi Antonio,” I say, “Hi Rita, hi Guidobaldo, how are you?”
 They don’t hear me, they don’t even turn their heads; the clicking of heels fades into the distance.

-“Just a few more minutes, I beg of you, friends, ladies and gentlemen, your honours, your excellencies, why must you run off so soon?
+“Just a few more minutes, I beg of you, friends, ladies and gentlemen, Your Honours, Your Excellencies, why must you run off so soon?
 You haven’t seen anything yet.
 Soon the lights will come on, and the streets will seem like something out of the pages of certain novels, the titles of which I can’t recall.
 Every night at nine o’clock in the Admiralty Gardens, there is a nightingale with a diploma that sings.
-Pale, beautiful women will lean their elbows upon the balustrades that line the riverfront, waiting: Probably for you.
+Pale, beautiful women will lean out over the balustrades that line the riverfront, waiting: probably for you.
 In the baroque palace, the Prince will hold a party in your honour, by the light of chandeliers.
 Can’t you hear the violins starting up?

 They’ve taken off.
-The glow of the headlights has faded into the night, in the direction of the desert.
+The glow of the tail lights has faded into the night, in the direction of the desert.
 Is there no one left?
-Alas, the only traces of human life around here, as you will have gathered, are nothing but ghosts, and down there, in the winding alleyways of the slums, horrible mountains of darkness are assembling.
+Alas, the only traces of human life around here, as you will have gathered, are nothing but ghosts, and down there, in the winding alleyways of the slums, horrid mountains of darkness are assembling.
 A clock on I know not what tower now strikes eleven.

 No. Thank God, I’m not completely alone.
 There is a creature looking for me, a creature made of flesh and blood.
 Walking up 18th-of-May Street, under the greenish light of the streetlamps, pitter-patter, here it comes.

 It’s a dog.
 Long hair, black, with a gentle and pensive air.
 It looks remarkably like Spartacus, the poodle I had about fifteen years ago.
 The same shape, the very same walk, the exact same resigned face.